What To Do If You Think You're Pregnant

-- Some light bleeding or spotting – this type of bleeding is normally lighter in colour than a regular period and doesn’t last as long (see our period when pregnant section for more info on this)
+- Some light bleeding or spotting – this type of bleeding is normally lighter in colour than a regular period and doesn’t last as long (see period when pregnant for more info on this)

 - Nausea – Morning sickness is one of the typical signs of pregnancy.
 For some girls, the queasiness can start as early as two weeks after conception.

 - The area around your nipples suddenly going a little darker.

 - Going to the toilet a lot – pregnancy causes you to need to pee way more than usual.